-Covered, but only to stabilize a medical condition that is accompanied by acute symptoms or sufficient severity (including severe pain), including room and ancillary charges, and physician visits, if a prudent layperson could reasonably expect the absence of immediate medical attention to result in:
+Covered, but only to stabilize a medical condition that is accompanied by acute symptoms of sufficient severity (including severe pain) that a prudent layperson could reasonably expect the absence of immediate medical attention to result in:

-- Serious risk to the health of the individual (or, with respect to a pregnant woman, the health of the woman and her unborn child). - Serious impairment to bodily functions. - Serious dysfunction of any bodily organ or part.
+- Serious risk to the health of the individual (or, with respect to a pregnant - woman, the health of the woman and her unborn child). - Serious impairment to bodily functions. - Serious dysfunction of any bodily organ or part.